 - 1) Benjamin, Horvit, and Nelson.
 Techniques and Materials of Music.
 7th edition.
-Belmont, CA: Thomson/Schirmer, 2007. - 2) Burkhart, Charles.
+Belmont, CA: Thomson/Schirmer, 2007.
+This is the text used in the undergraduate theory curriculum at the Moores School of Music; I've made some references to it on the syllabus. - 2) Burkhart, Charles.
 Anthology for Musical Analysis.
 6th Edition.
+Belmont, CA: Thomson/Schirmer, 2004.
+I'll draw on this for several scores; it's nice to have your own reference copy, even though I'll provide copies as needed.

-Belmont, CA: Thomson/Schirmer, 2004. - 3) Additional scores and assignments will be posted either on the course schedule online or on the Docuteks e reserve web page.
+Scores, other handouts, and assignments will be posted as needed on the course web page.
+You're responsible for making hard copies to bring to class.